kub3rr/kub3rr.github.io/README.md

 This is my profile website.
-Made from baic HTML and CSS.
+Made from basic HTML and CSS.